Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 ### Validate data in primary constructor

-When you need to validate a constructor parameter before storing it in a property, replace the parameter with a property in the primary constructor and perform validation in an `init { ... }` block.
+When you need to validate a constructor parameter before storing it in a property, replace the parameter with a property in the primary constructor and perform validation in an `init` block.
 This ensures the class is serializable and that invalid data cannot be deserialized:

 ```kotlin